-Herpes simplex eye infections are a relatively common and potentially serious type of eye infection.
+Herpes simplex eye infections are a potentially serious type of eye infection.

 They're caused by a virus called herpes simplex – usually the herpes simplex virus type 1 (HSV-1), which also causes cold sores.